 You also have the option of displaying most of the panels as icons to save space but still maintain quick access.
-Click the upper-right arrows to collapse the panels to icons.
-Click the arrows again to expand the panels.
+Click the double arrowheads at the upper right to collapse the panels to icons.
+Click the double arrowheads again to expand the panels.